agbadilawal/Dapps/README.md

 # Dapp Store
- These are examples of Distributed Applications built using Solidity
+ These are examples of Applications built using Solidity

+> Not safe for reuse(yet)